keptn-contrib/dynatrace-service/documentation/problem-forwarding-to-keptn.md

 **Notes**
 1. The dynatrace-service requires a valid project to process problem events.
 We recommend always including a `KeptnProject` field set to a valid project in the custom notification integration payload definition.
+2. `sh.keptn.events.problem` open events without a stage cannot be processed and are discarded.
-2. Dynatrace alerting profiles can be used to filter certain problem types, e.g. infrastructure problems in production or slow performance in a developer environment.
+3. Dynatrace alerting profiles can be used to filter certain problem types, e.g. infrastructure problems in production or slow performance in a developer environment.
 By creating a Keptn project to handle these remediation workflows and a Keptn service for each alerting profile, it is easy to define workflows for particular problem types.
 Furthermore, individual environment names such as `pre-prod` or `production` can be represented as stages within the project.

 Here is a screenshot of a workflow triggered by a Dynatrace problem and how it then executes in Keptn: